-82. It will give the intentions and pasts firmness by the eternal sword…
+It will give the intentions and pasts firmness by the eternal sword…

-According to the famous statement of ‘Azzām Pasha: "Centuries ago, the Crusaders were here against our will, and after 200 years we expelled them".
-He said those words to the representatives of the Jewish side, who came to him in September 1947 with a proposal for peace.
-"We will try to defeat you.
+Azzām Pasha once famously said: “Centuries ago, the Crusaders were here against our will, and after 200 years we expelled them.”
+He said those words to the representatives of the Jews who came to him in September 1947 with a proposal for peace: “We will try to defeat you.
 I am not sure that we will succeed, but we will try.
-We managed to expel the Crusaders, but we lost Spain and Persia and we can lose Palestine".

-On October 11, 1947, an interview with ‘Azzām Pasha was published in the Egyptian newspaper Akhbār al-yawm (News of the Day).
-As the politician stated in it: "The creation of a Jewish state would lead to a war of extermination and mass killings, which will be talked about as the defeat of the Mongols and the failure of the Crusades".

-The anti-Crusader rhetoric of ‘Azzām was heard by the proto-Israeli side.
-Having learned about the statements of ‘Azzām, David Ben-Gurion, who considered him "the most honest and compassionate among the Arab leaders" formulated the position of ‘Azzām in the following words: "Just as we fought against the Crusaders, we will fight against you and wipe you off the face of the Earth".
+We managed to expel the Crusaders, but we lost Spain and Persia, and we can lose Palestine.”
+On October 11, 1947, an interview with ʿAzzām Pasha was published in the Egyptian newspaper Akhbār al-Yawm (“The Day’s News”), in which he stated: “The creation of a Jewish state would lead to a war of extermination and mass killings, which will be talked about as the defeat of the Mongols and the failure of the Crusades.”ʿAzzām’s anti-Crusader rhetoric of was heard by the forces seeking to establish the State of Israel.
+David Ben-Gurion, who considered ʿAzzām “the most honest and compassionate among the Arab leaders” summarized the position of ʿAzzām in the following words: “Just as we fought against the Crusaders, we will fight against you and wipe you off the face of the Earth.”

-These calls were widely spread in the Arabic art of 1930s-1940s.
-The Palestinian Nationalist poet Ibrāhīm Ṭūqān (1905–41) turned to them in the qaṣīda Ḥiṭṭīn (1928).
+Arabic art of 1920s, ’30s, and’40s was frequently interspersed with allusions to the Crusades and the resistance to them.
+For example, Palestinian nationalist poet Ibrāhīm Ṭūqān’s (1905–41) “Qaṣīda Ḥiṭṭīn” of 1928 features the following lines:

-16. Stop by Hittin and be humiliated.
+Stop by Ḥiṭṭīn and be humiliated.
 Your heart will ache for what has afflicted me.

-17. Look there.
-Do you see the footprints of Yusuf in the place?
+Look there.
+Do you see the footprints of Yūsuf in the place?

-18. Awaken Ṣalāḥ al-Dīn, the Lord of the crown and the Yemeni sword…
+Awaken Ṣalāḥ al-Dīn, the Lord of the crown and the Yemeni sword…